VeritasDev/BattleBuddy/iOS/README.md

-#  Battle Buddy
+#  Battle Buddy iOS App
-### The Unofficial [Escape from Tarkov](http://www.escapefromtarkov.com) Reference App

-Concept and development brought to you by [Veritas](http://www.twitch.tv/veritas), with loads of help from his and the greater EFT Community!

 ***THIS REPO IS CURRENTLY A WORK IN PROGRESS!
 I WILL BE ADDED MUCH MORE DOCUMENTATION AFTER THE INITIAL RELEASE!***

 ## <u>Roadmap</u>

 - [ ] Release iOS v1.0 ***in progress***
-- [ ] Start development on Progressive Web App (PWA) to support Android and the web basic initial features at first.

 ## <u>iOS v1.0</u>

+- [x] Right-to-left language support
 - [ ] Fix any broken autolayout constraints
 - [ ] Instrument memory and processing performance
 - [ ] Client update user count